ghoullier/zetapush-next-open-specification/fichiers/README.md

 **3. Run worker in local**

 _To run your worker you need to have the CLI.
-For this install it with : `npm install -g @zetapush/cli`_
+Install it with : `npm install -g @zetapush/cli`_

 You can run your worker in local to test your application and make changes :